fiskaltrust/rollout-doc/introduction.md

 As a PosDealer, you want to get to know, understand and use the services and products of _fiskaltrust_.

-This documentation provides you an **overview** of which services _fiskaltrust_ offers in which countries.
-The architecture, the business model and legal/data protection issues are explained.
+This documentation provides you an **Overview** of which _services_ are offered by _fiskaltrust_ in which _Countries_.
+The _Architecture_, _fiskaltrusts Management Portal_, the _Business model_ and _Legal/data protection_ issues are explained.

 Before rolling out a POS system at a customer site, you need a playground to test the services and products in detail.
-At **Get Started** we explain the concept of our Sandbox.
-Registration and use is free of charge.
-After that you will get familiar with the Operator Onboarding and then create a My First Cashbox.
+At **Get Started** we explain the concept of our _Sandbox_. _Registration_ and use is free of charge.
+After that you will get familiar with _Company Roles_ and the _Operator Onboarding_ and then follow _My First Cashbox_ to create your first demo setup.

 With **Buy/Resell** you can expand your knowledge of our business model.
-You will learn how to make a Framework Agreement for which Products.
-With Rollout Management, rollouts at the cash register operator succeed in a standardized manner, and with the Shop in a highly individualized manner.
+You will learn how to make a _Framework Agreement_ for which _Products_.
+With _Rollout Management_, rollouts at the PosOperator succeed in a standardized manner, and with the _Shop_ in a highly individualized manner.

-In the **Technical Operations** section you will find Scenarios for using our products for different requirements.
-In-depth details on Middleware and Rollout Automation avoid time-consuming problems with Troubleshooting or Maintenance.
+In the **Technical Operations** section you will find _Scenarios_ for using our products for different requirements.
+In-depth details on _Middleware_ and _Rollout Automation_ avoid time-consuming problems with _Troubleshooting_ or _Maintenance_.

 _fiskaltrust_ provides you as PosDealer with **Information sources**.
-On the one hand, you will find the Knowledge Base in the fiskaltrust.Portal, possible cases at our support as well as contractual information and various exports for download.
-Use our tips for the efficient use of this Documentation, read our News and learn more about further information sources such as Webinars and Videos.
-If contacting support should be necessary, we will help you prepare your request to best support the process.
+On the one hand, you will find the _Knowledge Base_ in the fiskaltrust.Portal, possible _Cases_ at our support as well as contractual information and various exports for download.
+Use our tips for the efficient use of this _Documentation_, read our _News_ and learn more about further information sources such as _Webinars_ and _Videos_.
+If _Contacting support_ should be necessary, we will help you prepare your request to best support the process.

 Please use the **Recommended reading** section below to learn our recommendations depending on your role in handling our products and services.
 **Where to start** will provide you with recommendations on which content to work on depending on your focus.
 **Key elements** shows which elements we use in this documentation and how you can get the most benefit from them.

+If you are unfamiliar with the used expressions or want to reassure your understanding of our usage of them, have a look at the [Terminology](https://docs.fiskaltrust.cloud/de/docs/faq/terms).

 <details>
   <summary> Recommended reading</summary>